-Any contract involving Lake Region State College must be signed by the President and/or Vice President.
-The following positions have contractual authority in the stated areas:
+Any contract not listed below and all lease agreements must be signed by the President and/or Vice President.
+Administrative Affairs shall be provided a copy of all lease agreements.
+The following positions have signature authority in the stated areas:

-- Chief Information Officer software site licensing and campus information technology projects.
-Definition of information technology includes, but is not limited to hardware, software, services, and supporting infrastructure to manage and deliver information using voice, data, and video. - 2.
-Athletics Director rental agreement and game day services - 3.
-Physical Plant Director agreements/contracts pertaining to Building and Grounds - 4.
-Housing Director agreements/contracts pertaining to housing - 5.
+- 1. Information Technology Director software site licensing and campus information technology projects.
+Definition of information technology includes, but is not limited to hardware, software, services, and supporting infrastructure to manage and deliver information using voice, data, and video - 2.
+Athletic Director equipment rental agreement, game day services, contest officials, and bus drivers - 3.
+Physical Plant Director equipment rental, agreements and contracts pertaining to building and grounds - 4.
+Housing Director agreements and contracts pertaining to housing - 5.
 Student Life Coordinator student activities - 6.
-TrainND Director agreements/contracts pertaining to Workforce Training
+TrainND Director agreements and contracts pertaining to Workforce Training - 7.
+College Relations Director advertising, recruiting, and marketing agreements